 With my OmarKnows Newsletter you can participate in my quest to find the best things (mainly gadgets).
 Selected articles from this blog will be published to the newsletter.
 Newsletters are delivered no more than once a week (Sunday 12pm PST) on weeks where I have written an article.
-If multiple articles have been published during the week you'll receive all of them in a single email.

 You can also visit the Archive of old articles.

 I am excited to let you know about a service called Ridwell (Seattle only for now but growing).

 I've been a customer for two months now and have sent them quite a lot of items to recycle and donate.

 Ridwell is a service that makes it easy for you to get rid of:

 Batteries - includes alkaline, rechargeable, small electrics, lithium watch batteries

 Threads - clothes, shoes, towels, sheets, fabric scraps